8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 While divorce is tough and costly, it doesn’t compare with the tension, fear, and stress of living for years with someone who is deliberately destructive.

+Question 1: Do you and your spouse communicate in a respectful, affirming way?
 If you answered “no,” then it’s time to change how you communicate with your spouse.
 Many people have difficulty sharing their feelings and needs.
 Suppose couples “go through the motions” without honest communications.
 In that case, they turn away from each other, disconnect emotionally, and let negative thoughts and feelings override positive ones.

-It can be challenging to move from poor to healthy communication – especially if you’ve never learned how to talk to your spouse.
+Bisignano: It can be challenging to move from poor to healthy communication – especially if you’ve never learned how to talk to your spouse.
 A skilled relationship expert can help you and your spouse learn how to turn toward each other, empathize and understand the others’ feelings and needs.

-Let’s not suppose this learning communication techniques will fix someone with repeated marriage-endangering sin.
+Let’s not suppose that learning communication techniques will fix someone with repeated marriage-endangering sin.
 That’s someone who loves their life exactly as it is.
 This isn’t a knowledge deficit; this is a heart deficit.
 They have no motivation to change.

-If you answered “yes,” you have set yourself up to fail.
+Bisignano: If you answered “yes,” you have set yourself up to fail.

 Dr. John Gottman is one of America’s top researchers on relationships.
 One of his fundamental discoveries is that nearly 70% of relationship problems are perpetual.

-They keep coming up!
+Bisignano: They keep coming up!
 In fact, fighting couples may be looking for a solution that does not exist.
+Gottman suggests that couples have a deep and intimate conversation about these “perpetual problems”:

-If you and your spouse have the same argument over and over, you may find yourself asking, Is divorce the right answer?
+Bisignano: If you and your spouse have the same argument over and over, you may find yourself asking, Is divorce the right answer?
 Maybe there is a better way to address your struggles.
 Instead of defaulting to divorce questions, I challenge you to make this statement the new goal of your discussions: I want us to learn to manage this respectfully.
 Such a simple declaration can make a profound difference.
 Couples can learn to talk about conflicts with compassion, acceptance and an understanding that it’s OK to disagree.

 They may tell others how much they do (“I work so hard for my family” or “I would die for my wife”), but they won’t live for their family.
 They don’t lift a finger to make the home kinder, safer, or more generous.
 The wife, kids, and even the pets walk on eggshells, worried about setting off the abusive husband.